Evilgiane

-Giane Chenheu (born 1996 or 1997), professionally known as Evilgiane, is an American record producer and songwriter.
-He has worked with Kendrick Lamar, Baby Keem, ASAP Rocky, Playboi Carti, Earl Sweatshirt and Nettspend.
+Giane Chenheu (born February 17, 1997), professionally known as Evilgiane (stylized in lowercase), is an American record producer and songwriter.
+He has worked with Kendrick Lamar, Baby Keem, ASAP Rocky, Playboi Carti, Earl Sweatshirt, Mike, and Nettspend, among others.

-In 2018, he founded rap collective Surf Gang.
-Evilgiane uses Ableton to produce music.
+In 2018, he founded the collective and record label SURF GANG, to whom they signed electronic music duo Snow Strippers and rapper Xaviersobased, among other artists.
+Evilgiane uses the music production software Ableton to produce.

 Early life

-Giane Chenheu was born 1996 or 1997 in Brooklyn, New York.
+Giane Chenheu was born on February 17, 1997 in Brooklyn, New York.
 He grew up in Chinatown, New York.
 His father was a producer and his mother was a songwriter.
 Chenheu began making beats in his early teens, using FL Studio Mobile.
 Growing up, he listened to music produced by Timbaland and Static Major.

 Career

-Evilgiane founded New York-based rap collective Surf Gang in 2018.
-In 2023, he produced the single The Hillbillies by Kendrick Lamar and Baby Keem.
-Later that year, Evilgiane received a production credit on Voir Dire by Earl Sweatshirt and the Alchemist.
-He produced the track "Making the Band (Danity Kane)" in collaboration with producer Clams Casino.
+Evilgiane founded New York-based collective and label Surf Gang in 2018.
+In 2023, he produced the single "The Hillbillies" by Kendrick Lamar and Baby Keem.
+He produced the Earl Sweatshirt track "Making the Band (Danity Kane)" in collaboration with producer Clams Casino.

 In 2024, Evilgiane released his mixtape #HeavensGate Vol. 1.
 "40", a track from the mixtape which featured Nettspend and Xaviersobased, was listed among the best songs of 2024 by The New York Times and Pitchfork.
+He released instrumental album Giane 2 in January 2026.

+On 10 March 2026, the double-single from the album Pompeii // Utility was released, consisting of Mike's "Minty", produced by Evilgiane and Pentagrvm, and Earl Sweatshirt's "Earth", produced by Harrison.

+On June 7, 2026, in an article by Pitchfork, it was announced that Evilgiane's second installation titled #HEAVENSGATE VOL. 2 will be released later in 2026.